simionAndrei/MScThesis/README.md

 python utils/ucf101_json.py annotation_dir_path
 ```

-After all of this steps, the data folder should have the following structure:
+> :exclamation: After all of this steps, the data folder should have the following structure:
 <pre>
 data
 │